The minimum graduate admission requirements are:

 Students who already hold a doctoral level degree cannot be admitted to another doctoral degree.
 However, in extraordinary circumstances, the faculty of the department may request an exception from the Dean of the Graduate Division.
 The department must demonstrate that the second degree field of study and program are distinctly different from that of the original degree, and that there is a professional or scholarly purpose that requires this second degree.

-Concurrent courses are those taken through University Extension under the instruction of a regular member of the Berkeley faculty.
+Concurrent courses are those taken through University Extension under the instruction of a regular member of the UC Berkeley faculty.
 Concurrent enrollment cannot replace normal registration by UC Berkeley graduate students, nor can it be used to accumulate credit toward a degree from UC Berkeley.
 UC Berkeley Division regulation A208 allows UC Berkeley Extension courses carrying the “XB” designation on University Extension transcripts to be accepted for unit, requirement and grade-point credit on the UC Berkeley campus under specific conditions (see the Academic Senate website).
 Exceptions will be considered only upon the recommendation of a Graduate Adviser to the Dean of the Graduate Division and only when it is evident that a student was in graduate standing at an institution other than UC Berkeley when he or she undertook the course work.

 You cannot transfer credit from other institutions if you are seeking a Ph.D. degree.
-A master’s student may transfer up to 4 semester units or 6 quarter units of course work completed as a graduate student at another institution if (a) the work was taken in graduate status at an accredited institution, (b) it did not form part of a program for a degree previously awarded at Berkeley or elsewhere, and (c) the grade received was at least a “B” and the student’s overall GPA at both institutions was at least 3.3.
+A master’s student may transfer up to 4 semester units or 6 quarter units of course work completed as a graduate student at another institution if (a) the work was taken in graduate status at an accredited institution, (b) it did not form part of a program for a degree previously awarded at UC Berkeley or elsewhere, and (c) the grade received was at least a “B” and the student’s overall GPA at both institutions was at least 3.3.
 Acceptance is subject to the approval of the Graduate Division upon recommendation of the department concerned.
 Transfer of credit will not reduce your academic residence requirements or the required minimum of 200-series courses in the major field.